Thentic-tech/Thentic-API/README.md

-# .github
+# Documentation for API
-Documentation for Thentic API
+THentic allows developers build and manage NFT marketplaces on Binance Smart Chain